Initial Visits are scheduled with Sean Dugan LAc or Mara Bateman LAc

 Tuina sessions are scheduled with Sean Dugan LAc.

 Tuina is a Chinese style of massage that uses a variety of techniques to reduce pain, tension, and stiffness.
 Tuina uses pressure along acupuncture channels as well as stretching to speed healing and reduce pain.
 Tuina is often focused on the patient's specific problem or painful area, and the problem is evaluated with orthopedic exams to treat the problem most effectively.
 Tuina is especially effective for pain in the neck, back, shoulders and hips, TMD, and headaches associated with tension and stress.
+Sean often incorporates myofascial release and/or cupping techniques into Tuina sessions.

 Tuina is especially helpful for neck pain, back pain, TMJ pain, headaches, and muscle tension.

-Cupping and Guasha are ancient methods of myofasical release that can relieve chronic muscle tension and pain, and facilitate the circulation of blood, lymph, and removal of metabolic waste from the body tissues.
+Cupping and Guasha are ancient methods of myofascial release that can relieve chronic muscle tension and pain, and facilitate the circulation of blood, lymph, and removal of metabolic waste from the body tissues.
 Cupping Therapy dates back at least 4000 years and has been practiced in cultures all over the world.
-Today Cupping and Guasha are frequently used to treat chronic muscle tension and pain.
+Today Cupping and Guasha are frequently used to treat muscle tension and pain.
 Cupping is especially effective in relieving chronic muscle tension involved in neck pain, TMD/TMJ pain, and back pain.
 In Chinese Medicine, Cupping also has a long and successful history of treating respiratory diseases such as asthma, pneumonia, cough, bronchitis, and allergies.

 Cupping and Guasha are especially useful for neck and back pain, asthma, headaches, TMJ pain, IT band tension and knee pain.